- Copywriting Services

 Follow these 10 guidelines professional copywriters use to foster credibility on your website.

 Do you trust people you’ve never met?
 Probably not.
 Trust has to be earned.
 If you’re using a website to sell your product or service, your words and pictures must do the job of conveying credibility.
-Visitors must feel a certain comfort level with you before they’ll buy from you or even take the intermediary step of contacting you.
+Visitors are unlikely to simply cross their fingers and hope for the best.

 From the second a visitor lands on your website, he’s thinking, “What’s in it for me?”
 Make sure your copy answers that question.
 Don’t ramble on about how great you are.
 Tell the customer what you can do for them.
 Use the word “you” instead of “we” or “I” as much as possible.

 Ideally, your website should tell visitors what you’ve got, what it will do for them, and what they need to do next.